thenuv/JHU_DATASCIENCE_REPO/ProgrammingAssignment3/README.md

 ______________________________________________________________________________________________________________
 ### Processing done by run_analysis.R :

+The script has a function runAnaysis() which does the bellow task,

 * Loads libries required (dplyr, readr etc...)
 * Imports Activity Lables
 * Imports Variable names from features file